Counselling in Nowra, NSW

 Not accepting new clients

-I offer a safe, non-judgmental space for you to make sense of your inner world, bringing relief and healing.
-We access the wisdom of the body, bringing curiosity and compassion to the different, often conflicted, 'parts' of you inside.
-I am a Certified Level 3 Internal Family Systems ('IFS') therapist and the first Australian clinically trained in Somatic IFS by its founder Susan McConnell.
-I am a L1 IFS Institute Program Assistant and a member of Susan's Somatic IFS staff.
-I have additional training in Somatic Resilience & Regulation, Sensorimotor Psychotherapy (L1) and Somatic Experiencing (current Int II participant).
+I offer a safe, non-judgmental space for you to connect to your inner world.
+We tune into the wisdom of the body, bringing curiosity and compassion to the different, often conflicted, 'parts' of you inside.
+I am a Certified Level 3 Internal Family Systems ('IFS') therapist and the first Australian clinically trained in Somatic IFS.
+I am an IFS Institute Approved Clinical Consultant and Program Assistant and am on the Somatic IFS staff.
+I have additional training in Somatic Resilience & Regulation, Sensorimotor Psychotherapy (L1), Somatic Experiencing (current Advanced I participant) and am a PACFA accredited supervisor.

-I offer a safe, non-judgmental space for you to make sense of your inner world, bringing relief and healing.
-We access the wisdom of the body, bringing curiosity and compassion to the different, often conflicted, 'parts' of you inside.
-I am a Certified Level 3 Internal Family Systems ('IFS') therapist and the first Australian clinically trained in Somatic IFS by its founder Susan McConnell.
-I am a L1 IFS Institute Program Assistant and a member of Susan's Somatic IFS staff.
-I have additional training in Somatic Resilience & Regulation, Sensorimotor Psychotherapy (L1) and Somatic Experiencing (current Int II participant).
+I offer a safe, non-judgmental space for you to connect to your inner world.
+We tune into the wisdom of the body, bringing curiosity and compassion to the different, often conflicted, 'parts' of you inside.
+I am a Certified Level 3 Internal Family Systems ('IFS') therapist and the first Australian clinically trained in Somatic IFS.
+I am an IFS Institute Approved Clinical Consultant and Program Assistant and am on the Somatic IFS staff.
+I have additional training in Somatic Resilience & Regulation, Sensorimotor Psychotherapy (L1), Somatic Experiencing (current Advanced I participant) and am a PACFA accredited supervisor.

 I work collaboratively with clients to identify their unique needs and develop personalized strategies to achieve their goals and improve well-being.